paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 * Features with low variance were removed at a threshold based on their distribution
 * When two features were too highly correlated (|r| >= 0.95) one was removed
-* A random forest of 10’000 trees was trained to then find the optimal combination of features.
+* A random forest of 10’000 trees was trained to find the optimal combination of features.

-This selection led us to the the following features: cold, occupation, nervousness, royalty, wealthy, journalism, blue collar jobs, college, optimism, real estate, home, divine, leader, celebration, violence, military, air_travel, meeting, war, urban, appearance, warmth, youth, politics, breaking, power, terrorism, negotiate, children
+This selection led us to the the 29 following features: cold, occupation, nervousness, royalty, wealthy, journalism, blue collar jobs, college, optimism, real estate, home, divine, leader, celebration, violence, military, air travel, meeting, war, urban, appearance, warmth, youth, politics, breaking, power, terrorism, negotiate, children

 ### tagADA-team members contribution
 * Luca : EDA, pre-processing, low variance feature selection, ReadMe